tskisner/desibuild/docker/README.md

     $> docker build . -f Dockerfile_desipipe

-After this is done you can do the use tagging of the image and push to dockerhub.
+After this is done you can do the usual tagging of the image and push to dockerhub.